ChristophSchmidl/web-security/exam-preparation/README.md

 	* Answer

-4. Is CSRF abusing the trust of a website in to the user or the trust of the client/user in the website?
+4. Is CSRF abusing the trust of a website in the user or the trust of the client/user in the website?
 Elaborate your answer.

 	* Answer